 I am a PhD student in the Mike Hickerson and Ana Carnaval labs at the City University of New York, City College campus, supported as a Graduate Center Digital Fellow.
-I’m working to understand population genetic patterns and processes at different spatial scales.
+I am interested in understanding how populations evolve in response to changing environments.
+Support BIPOC in STEM.

 PhD in Biology- Ecology, Evolution, and Behavior, 2018-present